Inequalities for semi-stable surface fibrations, and their relation to the Coleman-Oort conjecture: Background from surface theory

+The preceding remarks have the following useful consequence.
+Recall that a fiber $X_s$ is a singular curve of compact type if and only if its dual graph is a tree and all components of $X_s$ are smooth. \begin{corr}[of Theorem~\ref{kobaresult}] Let $X$ be a compact complex surface,

-a semi-stable fibration of genus $g$ curves.
-Let $\Sigma_c \subset B$, the set points $s$ for which $\jac(X_s)$ is, smooth compact (i.e. the components of $X_s$ are smooth) and let $\Sigma\subset B$ be the remaining set of critical points for $f$.
-Finally, let $E$ be the union of all elliptic tails and set
+a semi-stable fibration of genus $g\ge 2$ curves.
+Let $\Sigma\subset B$ be the set of critical points of $f$ over which the fiber is not of compact type.
+Let $R$ be the disjoint union of the elliptic tails in fibers of compact type that have no connecting rational tails and let $f_j$, $j\in J$ be the rational double points obtained by contracting the connecting rational tails.
+Setting $C=R+\coprod _{s\in\Sigma} X_s$, assume that $K_X+C$ is nef and big.
+Then one has